Think your Bluetooth or other hands-free technology makes it safer to use your cell phone while driving? Think again.

 Through extensive study, researchers have found that attention is a limited resource.
 Each person only has a certain amount of attention available, and when focusing his or her attention on one thing, he or she is unable to focus on others.
 Nobody is able to attend to everything at once, so when we apply our attention resources to one thing, we are always doing so at the expense of other things.
-That’s why, as you attend to the crying toddler, you may miss hearing what your spouse is trying to tell you.

 Each of our senses has some attention resources, but they can also interfere with each other.
 For instance, if you’re looking at something (paying attention to a visual task), you may be able to listen to something else (paying attention to an auditory task) more easily than you could focus on looking at something else.
 That’s why you may feel like you can pay attention to the road in front of you while talking on a cell phone, but not while looking at your navigation system.
 However, attention to one sense, such as hearing, can impair attention to another, such as vision, says Marc Green, Ph.D., attention researcher.

 It’s important to understand the ways to prevent distracted driving.
 Take the pledge with us to educate more drivers on the dangers of distracted driving.
 Download and print your certificate here.